 The Mazda CX-3 is a subcompact crossover SUV produced by the Japanese automotive company Mazda.
 The CX-3 was unveiled in late 2014 for the 2016 model year.
-The 2022 Mazda CX-5 is part of the first generation model with several upgrades.
+The 2022 Mazda CX-3 is part of the fourth-generation model with several upgrades.

 What changed on the 2022 Mazda CX-3